Halcyoninae/Halcyon_v2/README.txt

     of using something like
     Object Pascal, C#, C/C++, or
     JavaScript/TypeScript.
+    > Although I knew how to
+    create apps and audio
+    playback in C & C++, it
+    felt like bigger fun to do it
+    in Java ;)

   2. Why not JavaFX?
     > In the section "Extern.", I